dataloop/dataloop-support/docs/getting_started/getting_help.md

 ### Chat Support

 For quick questions or help troubleshooting issues in real time please visit our Slack channel at <https://slack.outlyer.com>.
-There's usually somebody online from Dataloop to help out.
+There's usually somebody online from Outlyer to help out.
 Feel free to ask us any kind of questions related to monitoring.

 - - -